hainayanda/Draftsman/README.md

 ## Contribute

-You know how, just clone and do pull request
+You know how, just clone and do a pull request